 The second was how easy it was.

-The next few posts are about how to diminish and even avoid as many of the symptoms of withdrawal as possible.
-If you’re ready to replace coffee with healthier alternatives, I’d suggest there are three things that can help to make it happen with a minimum of stress or withdrawal symptoms.
+This page and the following posts it links to are about how to diminish and even avoid as many of the symptoms of coffee withdrawal as possible with a specific plan.
+If you’re ready to find your own alternative to coffee, I’d suggest there are three things that can help to make it happen with a minimum of stress or withdrawal symptoms.

 I’m not suggesting of course that caffeine is as bad as heroin or nicotine, just that its addictive nature makes it, by definition, a drug.
 And a drug that may be having more serious consequences for many people than they currently realize.

 If a person chooses not to use a substance like caffeine and yet they feel compelled to use it again in a short time regardless, then they are addicted to it.
 I don’t know about you but I don’t like any substance having that much control over me.